 Italy's easternmost city, Otranto enjoys a scenic location on the Strait of Otranto, which connects the Adriatic and Ionian seas.
 Greeks, Romans, Byzantines, Normans, and Aragonese have all called this port their own and left their marks on this remarkable city.
 This morning's walking route follows the rocky shores of the Adriatic past rugged coves and caves.
 Along these coastal cliffs, your progress is marked by the region's aromatic Mediterranean macchia shrubs and ancient watchtowers-evidence of the defenses erected against Turkish invasions.
 The stark rocky landscape along the sparkling sea delivers you to a fascinating abandoned bauxite quarry.
 The stone mined here was once ferried as far away as Venice for the construction of that once-great republic.
 Today, the quarry resembles a lake in a basin of deep-red walls-hence its local name, Red Lake.

-You continue your walk towards the whitewashed Punta Palascia lighthouse, arriving at a family-run agriturismo, where you are welcomed in for a cheesemaking demonstration by a local producer and a light lunch featuring local products-savor antipasti salentini including typical cheeses and homemade bread.
+You continue your walk towards the whitewashed Punta Palascia lighthouse, stopping for a visit before traveling on by minibus to a family-run agriturismo, where you are welcomed in for a cheesemaking demonstration by a local producer and a light lunch featuring local products-savor antipasti salentini including typical cheeses and homemade bread.
 After, continue on foot or by minibus to Porto Badisco, a charming bay whose clear turquoise waters and white-sand floor invite you for a swim.
 Virgil famously claimed that this sheltered beach was the site of Aeneas's first landing after he escaped from Troy.
 Once you return to the masseria, there'll be time to relax poolside or treat yourself to a massage before dinner at a nearby winery.
 This is a truly local experience, and sure to be a highlight of your adventure.
 After a stroll through the vineyards, with a welcome glass of wine in hand, sit down for a meal that emphasizes the regional specialties.
 It's all complemented by a selection of their wines, perhaps a rosé made of the local negroamaro as well as the deep-red native primitivo.

-Included Meals: Breakfast, Lunch, Dinner

-Marina di Novaglie to Ponte Ciolo and Santa Maria di Leuca

-2 miles, easy to moderate and optional 3 miles, easy
+Included Meals: Breakfast, Lunch, Dinner DAY 6 Marina di Novaglie to Ponte Ciolo and Santa Maria di Leuca 2 miles, easy to moderate and optional 3 miles, easy On today's walk, you trace routes of historical and environmental importance through the Regional Natural